Pomettini/book-it/src/ch01-02-hello-world.md

 expression is over and the next one is ready to begin.
 Most lines of Rust code end with a semicolon.

-### Compiling and Running Are Separate Steps
+### La compilazione e l'esecuzione sono due step separati

 You’ve just run a newly created program, so let’s examine each step in the process.

 Before running a Rust program, you must compile it using the Rust compiler by entering the `rustc` command and passing it the name of your source file, like